freeCodeCamp/guide/src/pages/agile/test-driven-development/index.md

 Test Driven Development is one of Agile Software Development approaches.
 It is based on the concept that
 > you must write a test case for your code even before you write it

-It's basically composed by 4 steps
+It's basically composed of 4 steps

  - Write a test case
  - Execute